EnJnDeSIgn/rand-and-rollers/README.md

+ Hi...
+I'm Turing's Art consultant on brainstorming and concepts,
+    Metaphoric statistical math poems...And lover of everything random!

+    listen to my stanza, truth is in the moment but, these are just words and empty...

 # Maze Explorer (Player Version)

 Welcome to Maze Explorer, a random maze generator where you guide Algor through the labyrinth!
 Created by Ian J Norris (ian.enjn@gmail.com), this game challenges you to find your way out of a digital maze.